utybo/ZoroarkKB/_articles/aPTST.md

 not curly brackets.
 You can find out more about PEP8 [here](https://www.python.org/dev/peps/pep-0008/).

-Two other essential keyboard shortcuts to know:
+Two other essential keyboard shortcuts to know when using the editor:

 * Alt+Enter: When you are on an error or a warning, opens a small popup where you can select what you want to do to fix the problem